 Although the complete flight test program of the XB-38 was not completed, it was found that its performance increased only slightly over the B-17E.
 The project was cancelled.

 George Archibald MacDonald was born 7 August 1901 at Anaconda, Montana.
 He was the second son of Erwin H. MacDonald, a mining engineer, and Shuberta M. Swan MacDonald.

 MacDonald served as an ensign in the United States Navy.
 In 1926, Ensign MacDonald was designated Naval Aviator #4331.

 George Archibald MacDonald was buried at Forest Lawn Memorial Park, Glendale, California.

 Bud Martin recovered from his injures and remained with Lockheed.
 On 3 December 1943, he took the PV-2 Harpoon for its first flight.
 He flew the first production C-130A Hercules at Marietta, Georgia, 7 April 1955.

-17 December 1944: Captain Richard Ira Bong, United States Army Air Corps, flying a Lockheed P-38 Lighting over San José on the Island of Mindoro, Commonwealth of the Philippines, shot down an enemy Nakajima Ki-43 Hayabusa (Allied reporting name, “Oscar”).
+17 December 1944: Major Richard Ira Bong, United States Army Air Corps, flying a Lockheed P-38 Lighting over San José on the Island of Mindoro, Commonwealth of the Philippines, shot down an enemy Nakajima Ki-43 Hayabusa (Allied reporting name, “Oscar”).